ktnjared/reinstall-challenge/computers/zeal.md

 The name is inspired by [Queen Zeal][queenzeal] from [Chrono Trigger][chronotrigger], for her association with the [Black Omen][blackomen].
 I thought the name was appropriate since the computer is, indeed, a black-cased Omen computer. 😆

+## Acquisition

-## Details
+### Details

-Given how difficult it is to source components, particularly CPUs and GPUs, on the retail market, I opted to purchase a non-Apple, OEM desktop.
-This is the first non-Apple, OEM desktop that I'll have used as a daily driver since my family's IBM PS/1 Consultant with a 486DX2/50 from 1992.
+Given how difficult it is to source components, particularly CPUs and GPUs, on the retail market due to the COVID-19 pandemic and the resulting supply chain issues, I opted to purchase a non-Apple, OEM desktop.

+This was the first non-Apple, OEM computer that I purchased since my family purchased an IBM PS/1 Consultant 486DX2/50 desktop in 1992.

 ### Dates